modernish/modernish/README.md

 splitting and/or pathname expansion globally active, will terminate the program as this would cause an inconsistent state.
 The operators are:

-* One of `--glob` or `--fglob`.
-These operators safely apply shell pathname expansion (globbing) to the *word*s given.
-Each *word* is taken as a pattern, whether or not it contains any wildcard characters.
-If any resulting pathnames start with `-` or `+` or are identical to `!` or `(`, they automatically get a `./` prefix to keep various commands from misparsing them as options or operands.
-Non-matching patterns are treated as follows:
-    * `--glob`: Any non-matching patterns are quietly removed.
-    * `--fglob`: All patterns must match.
-Any nonexistent path terminates the program.
-Use this if your program would not work after a non-match.
 * One of `--split` or `--split=`*characters*.
 This operator safely applies the shell's field splitting mechanism to the *word*s given.
 The simple `--split` operator applies the shell's default field splitting by space,